-- W-2 forms

-- Verification of employment/income forms

-- Minimum of 60 days of Year-To-Date (YTD) earnings not more than 90 days old

-- Child support decrees In cases where child support has been ordered, but not paid, on behalf of children in the household, the file must contain a statement to that effect.

-- Divorce decrees
+- W-2 forms - Verification of employment/income forms - Minimum of 60 days of Year-To-Date (YTD) earnings not more than 90 days old - Child support decrees In cases where child support has been ordered, but not paid, on behalf of children in the household, the file must contain a statement to that effect. - Divorce decrees - Separation agreement (recorded Free Trader language) - Documentation from child support enforcement authorities - Award letters for Social Security - Award letters for Social Security Disability - Award letters for Supplemental Security Income - Documentation of full-time student status - Payroll ledgers - Section 8 vouchers (Home Ownership Program) - Year-to-date Profit & Loss statement and previous 2 years of tax returns (for Self-Employed only).

-- Separation agreements

-- Documentation from child support enforcement authorities

-- Award letters for Social Security

-- Award letters for Social Security Disability

-- Award letters for Supplemental Security Income

-- Documentation of full-time student status

-- Payroll ledgers

-- Section 8 vouchers

-- Year-to-date Profit & Loss statement and previous 2 years of tax returns (for Self-Employed only).